Bnaya/vagrant-webdriver-collection/README.md

 ## Edge
 `vagrant up win10`;
+webdriver port: 6444

-Basic selenium node project to try:
+Basic selenium node project to test it with:
 [try_it_script/try_it.js](try_it_script/try_it.js)

 More vagrant commnads: